Docs

 Clerk uses DNS records to provide session management and emails verified from your domain.

-To see what DNS records you need to add:
+To see what DNS records you need, navigate to the Domains page in the Clerk Dashboard.

 Note